uh-dcm/qualitative-research-and-computers/docs/automating-qualitative-analysis/index.md

 Most importantly, it is common to split the data to train and test data sets: models are trained using the training data set (such as 400 units of the above mentioned 500 units of labelled data) and model evaluation is conducted using data not previously seen but labelled data (the remaining 100 units).
 This process is used to ensure the model is not **overfitting** to the small data set.
-Another approach is to apply cross-folding: instead of running the analysis algorithm once on the 400 units, the algorithm is run several times over subsamples of the 400 units and an "avarage" model is produced.
+Another approach is to apply cross-folding: instead of running the analysis algorithm once on the 400 units, the algorithm is run several times over subsamples of the 400 units and an "average" model is produced.

 ## Data-driven classifications